-This course is a study of American history following World War II through present day.
+This course is an indepth study of American history following World War II through present day.
 Students examine events, policies and themes that have shaped the nation during the 20th and 21st centuries.
 Connections between present day events and the past are emphasized as we look to our future.

 World Culture and Geography (11th Grade)